MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 |[Create a task that include all subsites](create-a-task-that-includes-all-subsites)|If you plan on including ALL your subsites in your migration, use this method.
 It will prompt you for if and how you want to modernize your site structure (this feature is in public preview)|
 |[Create a task using a CSV or JSON file](#create-a-task-using-a-csv-or-json-file)|This is the bulk upload method of creating a task.
 If you have a large number of sources you can enter them into a CSV or JSON file, and upload the file to SPMT|

+## Before you begin

+- **Username and password**.
+When you first open SPMT, you are prompted for your Microsoft 365 username and password.
+The credentials you provide must be to the migration *destination*.
+-  **Proxy connections are not supported.** Using Proxy connections yields errors such as "SharePoint login fail" or "cannot load document library".
+- If you have already signed in to that site once while using this tool, you won't be prompted again for the same site.

 ## Create a task that doesn't include all subsites

 1. Start SPMT, and then enter your Microsoft 365 username and password.
 2. Select **Start your first migration**.
 3. Select **SharePoint Server**.
 4. Enter the SharePoint Server site URL where your content is located, and then select **Next**.

-    > [!IMPORTANT]
-    > Proxy connections are not supported.
-Using Proxy connections yields errors such as "SharePoint login fail" or "cannot load document library".

 5. Enter your username and password to the SharePoint Server site; it can be UserID or user email.
 Select **Sign in**.

-    > [!NOTE]
-    > If you have already signed in to that site once while using this tool, you won't be prompted again for the same site.

 6. Select the document library where your files are located.
 The dropdown contains all your possible choices.
 If don't select a document library or list, the site will be migrated.If you want to include all subsites, select **Include all subsites**.
 7. Enter the URL of the SharePoint site where you want your files migrated.
 8. Select the document library to where your files will be copied.